adithya-gv/outfit-recommender/README.md

 ## Results and Discussion (Recommender System Stage 2: Neural Network-KNN Chain)

+## Conclusion

+We set out to identify similiarities in a large dataset of images and build a recommender system to predict clothing based on purchased clothing.
+This is a difficult task because there are a large number of features associated with a piece of clothing, and a customer may purchase clothing arbitrarily.
+The structure of the data also makes it difficult to train a neural network to do the recommendations [WHY I DONT KNOW LOL].
+The recommendation system may be of marginal use to a customer looking to find new clothing to purchase, however, customers don't necessarily just want to buy similar clothing - they want a flexible wardrobe.
+With future work we could use an autoencoder for better recommendation results.

 ## References

 1. "Aesthetic-based Clothing Recommendation" (https://arxiv.org/pdf/1809.05822.pdf)  - International World Wide Web Conference (WWW)